jun159/android-interview-questions/README.md

    * Can be used in tasks with no UI, but shouldn't be too long
    * If you need to perform long tasks, you must use threads within Service.
 2. IntentService
-   * Can be used in long tasks usually with no communication to Main Thread
+   * Can be used in long tasks usually with no communication to main thread
-   * If communication is required, can use Main Thread handler or broadcast intents
-   * Another case of use is when callbacks are needed (Intent triggered tasks)

 #### How to persist data in an Android app?
 1. SharedPreferences
    * Store private primitive data in key-value pairs
-2. Internal Storage
+2. Internal Storage (File)
    * Store private data on the device memory
 3. External Storage
    * Store public data on the shared external storage